-The Jewish Children’s Book Awards for Writing and Illustration
+The Jewish Children’s Book Awards for Writing and Illustration 2022/2023

-Green Bean Books and Jewish Book Week are pleased to announce the launch of two exciting new prizes for children’s authors and illustrators living in Europe, the UK and Israel.
-The awards have been established to discover inspiring and relevant stories for young children based on Jewish history, values and traditions.
-One author and one illustrator will each receive a £1000 prize and their work will be considered for publication by specialist Jewish children’s book publisher Green Bean Books.
-The awards will be judged by author and chair of the book selection committee of PJ Library Chris Barash; publisher of Green Bean Books Michael Leventhal; director of the Children’s and YA department at Kinneret-Zmora-Dvir Yael Molchadsky; and translator and author Lawrence Schimel.
+Green Bean Books and Jewish Book Week are delighted to announce the second year of The Jewish Children’s Book Awards, a prize for Jewish writers and illustrators living in the UK and Europe.
+The awards were established last year to discover inspiring and relevant stories for young children based on Jewish history, values and traditions.
+One author and one illustrator will each receive a separate £1000 prize and their work will be considered for publication by specialist Jewish children’s book publisher Green Bean Books.
+The awards will be judged by author and chair of the book selection committee of PJ Library Chris Barash; publisher of Green Bean Books Michael Leventhal; director of the Children’s and YA department at Kinneret-Zmora-Dvir Yael Molchadsky; award-winning author Eric Kimmel; and translator and author Lawrence Schimel.

 Remarking on the second year of the prize, Michael Leventhal said “we were bowled over by the range and high quality of the entries that were submitted for the inaugural award and, as word spreads, we have high expectations for this year’s awards”.
 Director of Jewish Book Week Claudia Rubinstein added “the quality of the submissions for the first iteration was extremely high and the winners joined us for a fantastic, full-house workshop at our Family Day.
 We can’t wait to see the stories and illustrations that this year’s entrants come up with!”